- Free Agency

 It is a small sample size to be sure, but the Stampeders have allowed just one touchdown in their opening two games, that touchdown came at the end of a June 28th win against Montreal.

-The touchdown made for a great human interest story as University of Calgary product and current Alouette Steven Lumbala rolled over from the
+The touchdown made for a great human interest story as University of Calgary product and current Alouette Steven Lumbala rolled over from the one-yard line on the final play of the game but without that last play score, the Stampeders would have had consecutive touchdown-less games.

 Whether it was against the inexperience of Troy Smith or the battle-tested savvy of veteran Ricky Ray, the Stamps’ defence has been stifling.